AAK581/sepolia-cats-dapp/README.md

 ## Project Description
 Sepolia Cats is a gamified Sepolia Ethereum faucet made on top of the Scroll L2 network.
-Users can claim Scroll Sepolia ETH by collecting kittens in the Scroll Sepolia game which can be synced online using the Teleporter in-game item.
+Users can claim Scroll Sepolia or Sepolia ETH by collecting kittens in the kgame which can be synced online using the Teleporter in-game item.
 Upon collecting at least 15 kittens, a user can claim a reward from the dApp, with a maximum of 4 rewards per day.
 The game was made using RPG Maker MZ, the dApp was made using a React app using Reown Appkit and Wagmi, and the smart contract was tested